 On November 16, 2022, the Company completed its acquisition of ZecOps, a leader in mobile detection and response, pursuant to the terms of the ZecOps Merger Agreement.
-This acquisition uniquely positions Jamf to help IT and security teams strengthen their organization's mobile security posture.

-Under the terms of the ZecOps Merger Agreement, the Company acquired 100% of the equity interest in ZecOps for total purchase consideration of \$44.3 million, subject to certain closing adjustments as set forth in the ZecOps Merger Agreement.
-The total purchase consideration included cash consideration of \$28.2 million, equity consideration of \$15.1 million (based on the closing price of the Company's common stock on November 16, 2022), and repayment of the \$1.0 million SAFE investment in ZecOps the Company entered into in the third quarter of 2022.
+Under the terms of the ZecOps Merger Agreement, the Company acquired 100% of the equity interest in ZecOps for total purchase consideration of \$44.5 million.
+The total purchase consideration included cash consideration of \$28.4 million, equity consideration of \$15.1 million (based on the closing price of the Company's common stock on November 16, 2022), and repayment of the \$1.0 million SAFE investment in ZecOps the Company entered into in the third quarter of 2022.
 The cash consideration included (i) \$0.3 million in cash held back in an escrow fund as partial security for post-closing true-up adjustments and (ii) \$7.2 million in cash held back in an escrow fund as partial security for post-closing indemnification claims with (A) 50% of the then existing escrowed amount to be released 18 months following the closing date and (B) the remaining escrowed amount to be released on March 1, 2025.
 The cash consideration was funded by the Company's cash on hand.
+The amount held back in an escrow fund as partial security for post-closing true-up adjustments was released in the second quarter of 2023.
 The equity consideration consisted of up to 711,111 shares of the Company's common stock, based on (i) the deemed total equity consideration value under the ZecOps Merger Agreement of \$19.2 million divided by (ii) the agreed upon floor of the Company's stock price of \$27.00 per share.
-On the closing date, 710,691 shares of the equity consideration were issued to applicable ZecOps equityholders, and 420 shares were issued in a reserve account, subject to the completion of customary shareholder certifications.
+On the closing date, 710,691 shares of the equity consideration were issued to applicable ZecOps equityholders, and 420 shares were issued into a reserve account, subject to the completion of customary shareholder certifications.
 The reserved shares were subsequently released in January 2023.
+In the first quarter of 2023, the Company recorded an immaterial measurement period adjustment.